wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-test-debug-deployment-options/includes/3-understand-test-debug-office-add-ins.md

 ## Sideload your add-in

 You can locally install (sideload) your add-in for testing and debugging on Windows, Mac, and in a web browser.
 You can also sideload your Excel or Word add-in on an iPad.
-Use Yeoman generator for Office Add-ins (or other preferred means) to web host your add-in on your development machine.
+Use Node.js, ASP.NET, or another preferred means to web host your add-in on your development machine.

 ## Debug your add-in

+You can debug your add-in using the following methods:

+- A web browser with the browser's built-in developer tools
+- Visual Studio, provided you prepared your add-in using this IDE
+- Visual Studio Code for custom functions projects only
+- Runtime logging on Windows and Mac

-You can usually debug your add-in in an IDE like Visual Studio Code or in a web browser with the browser's built-in developer tools.
-However, if you need to debug your add-in on a specific platform (for example, the add-in has different or added functionality on Windows), there are tools that may help you.
-You can also turn on runtime logging on Windows and Mac.
+If you need to debug your add-in on a specific platform, there are additional tools that may help you.
+A few options for Windows and Mac are mentioned next in this section.

 ### Windows